 - "inactive";

-- "active", the UE is in the HPLMN or the EHPLMN, and SMS over IMS is a 3GPP PS data off exempt service; or
+- "active", the UE is in the HPLMN, the EHPLMN or a subscribed SNPN, and SMS over IMS is a 3GPP PS data off exempt service; or

-- "active", the UE is in the VPLMN, the UE is configured with an indication that SMS over IMS is a 3GPP PS data off roaming exempt service in a VPLMN, and SMS over IMS is a 3GPP PS data off roaming exempt service.
+- "active", the UE is in a VPLMN or a non-subscribed SNPN, the UE is configured with an indication that SMS over IMS is a 3GPP PS data off roaming exempt service in the VPLMN or SMS over IMS is a 3GPP PS data off non-subscribed exempt service in the non-subscribed SNPN.

 When above criteria are not met, the UE determines that SMS using IMS is unavailable.